 Thanks to Assembly Bill 1244 these suspensions can be issued.
 The Bill basically requires the suspension of any medical provider, doctor, or practitioner involved in a fraudulent or criminal activity related to Medi-Cal, Medicare programs, and workers’ comp.
 The administrator director has the authority to suspend medical professionals who abuse the workers’ comp system.
 These suspensions prevent the fraudulent activity from going even further.

 There are also other types of qualifying misconduct, including child abuse, endangerment, and driving under the influence, which may cause a medical provider’s suspension.
 Besides being removed from workers’ comp, the nine medical providers who were recently suspended were also convicted of crimes and some had their licenses revoked.

 If you don’t have a predesignated doctor before you were injured, your insurance company will choose one for you.
 However, if you are not happy with the treatment you receive, you can always hire a second opinion.
-Just make sure you consult your Encino workers’ comp attorney first and inquire about the best course of action.
+Just make sure you consult your workers compensation attorney in Encino CA first and inquire about the best course of action.
 California’s rules are generally based on your insurance company’s network, and whether you have a predesignated doctor.

 You can always tell your employer what doctor you wish to see before getting injured at work.
 If you don’t choose your own doctor, you may have to see a doctor on the designated network.
 However, California laws allow you to choose a doctor outside of your network, especially if your employer has not been clear about your workers’ comp rights.